glfw/glfw/README.md

 - Bugfix: `glfwGetInstanceProcAddress` returned `NULL` for `vkGetInstanceProcAddr` when `_GLFW_VULKAN_STATIC` was enabled
 - Bugfix: Invalid library paths were used in test and example CMake files (#930)
+- Bugfix: The scancode for synthetic key release events was always zero
 - [Win32] Added system error strings to relevant GLFW error descriptions (#733)
 - [Win32] Bugfix: Undecorated windows could not be iconified by the user (#861)
 - [Win32] Bugfix: Deadzone logic could underflow with some controllers (#910)